-Stormwater management;
+Stormwater management for stormwater originating in the Preserve only;

 ix.
 Invasive plant species eradication; and

 x.
 Maintenance.

 The Developer Owner or Representative shall provide a minimum six (6) feet wide pedestrian/bicycle bridge over Wilson Creek as the access point for users of the Wilson Creek Preserve.
 The bridge shall be constructed of cor-ten steel or similar, have concrete decking, and shall be designed to handle light maintenance equipment.
 The exact location and specifications of the bridge must be approved by the Town Manager.